 Cardiac tamponade is an emergency condition that needs to be treated in the hospital.

 The fluid around the heart must be drained as quickly as possible.
-Pericardiocentesis is a procedure that uses a needle to remove fluid from the pericardial sac, the tissue that surrounds the heart.
+A procedure that uses a needle to remove fluid from the tissue that surrounds the heart will be done.

-A procedure to cut and remove part of the covering of the heart (pericardium) may also be done.
-This is known as surgical pericardiectomy or pericardial window) may also be done.
+A surgical procedure to cut and remove part of the covering of the heart (pericardium) may also be done.
+This is known as surgical pericardiectomy or pericardial window.

 Fluids are given to keep blood pressure normal until the fluid can be drained from around the heart.
-Medicines that increase blood pressure may also help sustain the patient's life until the fluid is drained.
+Medicines that increase blood pressure may also help keep the person alive until the fluid is drained.

-The patient may be given oxygen.
-This reduces the workload on the heart by decreasing tissue demands for blood flow.
+Oxygen may be given to help reduce the workload on the heart by decreasing tissue demands for blood flow.

-The cause of tamponade must be identified and treated.
+The cause of tamponade must be found and treated.

-The outcome is often good if the condition is treated promptly, but tamponade may come back.
+The outcome is often good if the condition is treated promptly.
+However, tamponade may come back.

 Go to the emergency room or call the local emergency number (such as 911) if symptoms develop.
-Cardiac tamponade is an emergency condition requiring immediate attention.
+Cardiac tamponade is an emergency condition that needs immediate medical attention.

-Many cases are not preventable.
-Awareness of your personal risk factors may allow early diagnosis and treatment.
+Many cases can't be prevented.
+Knowing your personal risk factors may help you get early diagnosis and treatment.